-Research Expertise: Economics of financial intermediation, particularly investment banking, commercial banking, and venture capital/private equity; corporate finance
+Research Expertise: Economics of financial intermediation, particularly investment banking, commercial banking and venture capital/private equity and corporate finance

-Research Expertise: Finance, capital market theory, monetary economics, management control systems, international finance, accounting
+Research Expertise: Finance, capital market theory, monetary economics, management control systems, international finance and accounting

 This article analyzes the economics of the private equity industry using a novel model and dataset.
 Metrick and Yasuda obtain data from a large investor in private equity funds, with detailed records on 238 funds raised between 1993 and 2006.
 They build a model to estimate the expected revenue to managers as a function of their investor contracts, and test how this estimated revenue varies across the characteristics of our sample funds.